Creator Taxes: Product Gifts, 1099s & International Deals

 The trap: Creator income is wildly variable.
 A viral video in Q2 might mean you need to pay more estimated tax than you earned in Q1.
 A brand deal that gets delayed until January means you paid estimated tax on income you didn't receive in the expected year.

-The structural challenge is not just calculating what you owe — it's building systems that can handle income that doesn't arrive on a predictable schedule.
+The structural challenge is building systems that can handle income that doesn't arrive on a predictable schedule, not simply calculating what you owe.

 What your accountant needs to understand